martin-carrasco/baseline-pretraining/README.md

 rm ~/miniconda3/miniconda.sh
 ```

-#### venv
+#### pyenv

-The oficial repository of venv [here](https://github.com/pyenv/pyenv) has some very detail installation instructions, but we will cover a basic usage here.
+The oficial repository of pyenv [here](https://github.com/pyenv/pyenv) has some very detail installation instructions, but we will cover a basic usage here.

 ##### Linux
 ##### MacOS